younglim/hats-linux/ubuntu/INSTALL.md

 # hats for Linux (Ubuntu 18.04 LTS or later)

-Steps to install test automation tools and dependencies for CentOS 7.
+Steps to install test automation tools and dependencies for Ubuntu.

 ## Pre-requisites
 - tested on Ubuntu Desktop